 Danica Maier is an Associate Professor in Fine Art and has taught across all levels in Fine Art from undergraduate to supervising research students.
 Currently Danica coordinates the Summer Lodge, a unique model for practice-based research and research led teaching as part of the Fine Art department at Nottingham Trent University.
 The Lodges each have a distinct and complementary identity, aimed at creating different kinds of energy and focus for stimulating research practice.

-Danica Maier is co-lead with Andrew Bracey (University of Lincoln) on a long-term research project Bummock: new artistic responses to unseen parts of the archive. (www.bummock.org) Through artists’ residencies this project seeks to investigate, research and use unseen parts of archives as catalysts for the creation of new artworks, while exploring the development of a ‘control rummage’ methodology for researching the unseen/unknown.
-Bummock has recently completed a pilot project (ACE funded) working within The Lace Archive held at NTU with an exhibition and symposium held at Backlit Gallery (Jan/Feb 2018).
+Danica Maier is co-lead with Andrew Bracey (University of Lincoln) on a long-term research project Bummock: New Artistic Responses to Unseen Parts of the Archive. (www.bummock.org) Through artists’ residencies this project seeks to investigate, research and use unseen parts of archives as catalysts for the creation of new artworks, while exploring the development of a ‘control rummage’ methodology for researching the unseen/unknown.
+Bummock completed a pilot project (ACE funded) working within The Lace Archive held at NTU with an exhibition and symposium held at Backlit Gallery (Jan/Feb 2018).
 In October 2017 the project started a three-year artists residency (ACE and artsNK funded) within the Tennyson Research Centre with public exhibition event in Summer 2019 and final exhibition at The Collection Museum, Lincoln in Spring 2021.

-Maier is part of project the Returns project with Andrew Brown (NTU), Joanne Lee (SHU) and Christine Stevens (The Clay Studio at Primary).
-It is an established collective of artists who have sustained a dialogue across the last 3 years.
+Maier is part of the Returns project with Andrew Brown (NTU), Joanne Lee (SHU) and Christine Stevens (The Clay Studio at Primary).
+An established collective of artists who have sustained a dialogue across the last 5 years.
 Currently, Returns have yearlong ACE funding for a ‘return’ to Stoke-on-Trent focusing on the site of the former Spode ceramics factory within the post-industrial context of Stoke-on-Trent.
-The previous engagement with this site as the Returns artists’ group has opened up aesthetic, historical, political and environmental aspects, which they will now take time to explore further in conjunction with local groups and communities.
 The group is interested in the problems and possible futures of post-industrial cities and their communities, and in the role of making and craft skills therein.
 Returns formed out of and links back to the international partnership project Topographies of the Obsolete. http://topographies.khib.no/

-Maier is director for The Broadcaster; an exhibition venue consisting of two permanent notice boards located outside converted Chapels in villages in rural Lincolnshire.
+Maier is co-director for The Broadcaster; an exhibition venue consisting of two permanent notice boards located outside converted Chapels in villages in rural Lincolnshire.

-She is also lead on the No Telos research project which seeks to explore the journey of artistic process rather than outcome.
+She also co-ordinates the No Telos research project which seeks to explore the journey of artistic process rather than outcome.